City, Black Leaders Partner To Employ More Black Youth

 The Roberts Family Development Center in Del Paso Heights is plucking young adults off the streets and teaching them discipline and structure, in hopes of keeping them out of trouble.

-“I was so excited for my first job, to get my firs paycheck,” Reco said.
+“I was so excited for my first job, to get my first paycheck,” he said.

-Reco is one of 18 teens who works for “Nightlife Turned Right”, an event that launched a few years ago where young adults can have fun, while learning the importance of responsibility.
+Reco is one of 18 teens working for “Nightlife Turned Right”, an event that launched a few years ago where young adults can have fun while learning the importance of responsibility.

-From supervising the skate park and basketball courts, to greeting guests at the front gate.
+He’s employed through the city’s “Thousand Strong Program” and wears many hats — from supervising the skate park and basketball courts to greeting guests at the front gate.

 “Young people just need a positive place where they can hang out,” said Derrell Roberts, CEO of the Roberts Family Development Center.